Wizek/hs-di/README.md

 - [x] try with some real-life code
 - [x] Write quasi quoter or TH splicer that writes the `Deps` definitions too
 - [x] look for a way to have full module support (without having to explicitly re-export and risk name-clashes)
+- [ ] Support function headers that are not immediately below
+  - [ ] Consider using haskell-source-meta to extract parameter info
 - [ ] work around "variable not in scope" error by collecting all declarations in a splice at the end of the file
 - [ ] have GHC support Dec TH splices in let bindings: https://ghc.haskell.org/trac/ghc/ticket/9880#comment:7
       Which could make overriding dependencies with mocks more pleasant